-Eric Koch is in his fifth year as an assistant men's lacrosse coach at Washington and Lee, serving as the team's defensive coordinator and assistant head coach.
+Eric Koch is in his sixth year as an assistant men's lacrosse coach at Washington and Lee, serving as the team's defensive coordinator and assistant head coach.

-Across his first four seasons, Koch has helped W&L achieve one ODAC tournament title and two ODAC regular season titles.
-He has helped mentor 10 defensive players to All-ODAC laurels, while five have achieved All-America status.
+Across his first five seasons, Koch has helped W&L achieve two ODAC tournament titles and three ODAC regular season titles.
+He has helped mentor 14 defensive players to All-ODAC laurels, while seven have achieved All-America status.

 Koch's defense was one of the best in the country during the 2019 season, when W&L tied the school record for wins (16-5).
 The Generals led Division III in man-down defense (.869) and finished third in scoring defense (6.48 gpg).
 The Blue & White produced a pair of shutouts and allowed seven goals or less in 14 of 21 contests.

 In 2018, Koch coached the defense to a league-best 8.20 goals-against average (GAA) that also ranked among the Top 50 in Division III.
 The Generals finished 15-5 overall, won the ODAC regular-season title and advanced to the third round of the NCAA Tournament.
 He was part of the staff that received the IMLCA South Region Coaching Staff of the Year Award.

 The 2017 campaign produced an 8-1 conference mark to again earn the ODAC regular season title.
 Two members of Koch's defensive unit earned all-conference accolades as W&L finished 10-7 overall.

 In his second season in 2016, W&L tied for 22nd in Division III in scoring defense (7.32 goals per game) and won the ODAC Tournament title in advancing to the second round of the NCAA Championship.
 Koch helped mentor defenseman Buck Armstrong '16, who garnered First Team All-America laurels.